immcantation/tigger/docs/topics/plotNovel.md

 :   number of columns to use when laying out the plots

 v_call
-:   name of the column in `clip_db` with V allele calls.
-Default is "V_CALL"
+:   name of the column in `data_db` with V allele calls.
+Default is "V_CALL".